adikabintang/kolor-di-dinding/networking/data_center_networking.md

 The data center and the cloud provider builds a VLAN with 802.1Q.
 Then, use BGP to peer.

+### Network automation

+- Ansible is one of the most popular tools
+- [Unnumbered interface](https://www.cisco.com/c/en/us/support/docs/ip/hot-standby-router-protocol-hsrp/13786-20.html) makes network automation easier
+- [Vagrant](vagrantup.com) is often used for network testing before deploying to the real devices

+### Network observability

+Network observability is not only about monitoring.
+It consists of:

+- Telemetry: how the data is collected
+- Storage: how the data is stored
+- Monitoring
+- Alerting
+- Data analysis

+SNMP is one of the protocols (and framework) for monitoring network devices.
+But, it's not the popular thing nowadays.

+Nowadays, network operators rely on the syslog produced by the network devices.
+ELK is commonly used for the ingestion, storing, and monitoring.

 ## Inter-DC

 https://sites.google.com/site/amitsciscozone/home/data-center/data-center-interconnect-part-1